Eyeshield 21: Popularity

-The manga has sold more than 20 million copies in Japan; individual volumes frequently appeared on top ten lists of best-selling manga there (see table).
+By July 2025, the manga had over 27 million copies in circulation (including digital copies); individual volumes frequently appeared on top ten lists of best-selling manga there (see table).
 Individual volumes have appeared in Diamond Comic Distributors's lists of 300 best-selling graphic novels in North America several times.
-In 2011, the Japanese website Ameba conducted a "Top 10" online web poll of the "Best Shōnen Jump Manga of the 21st Century" and Eyeshield 21 was placed seventh, although in another poll of the best Shōnen Jump titles that the readers nonetheless did not want to continue reading, Eyeshield 21 ranked twentieth.
 The anime adaptation was also featured several times in Japanese television rankings, with the first episode having a 7.5 percent television viewership rating.
 In 2006, Japanese television network TV Asahi conducted a poll for the top hundred anime, and Eyeshield 21 was placed 47th.
 Moreover, Eyeshield 21's series is credited with increasing the number of Japanese teenagers playing American football.
-However, commenting on its genre lack of popularity in the United States, Jason Thompson wrote in Anime News Network that "Even Eyeshield 21, a sports manga which is practically made for Americans, wasn't a big hit here."
+However, commenting on its genre's lack of popularity in the United States, Jason Thompson wrote in Anime News Network that "Even Eyeshield 21, a sports manga which is practically made for Americans, wasn't a big hit here".